jonats2020/jonats2020/README.md

 # Welcome to My GitHub Profile! 👋
 ## About Me

-Hi, I’m Nats — a software developer with 15 years of IT experience in system administration and application development.
+Hi, I’m Nats, a software developer with 15 years of IT experience in system administration and software development.
 I now focus on partnering with remote clients in the USA and Australia, helping businesses build, optimize, and maintain modern, scalable software solutions.

 ## Services